Rays vs. Guardians: Betting Trends, Records ATS, Home/Road Splits

 Rays Betting Records & Stats

-- Based on this game's moneyline, the Rays' implied win probability is 54.5%.
+- Based on this game's moneyline, the Rays have an implied win probability of 59.2%.

-- Tampa Bay has had an over/under set by oddsmakers 135 times, and have combined with opponents to go over the total in 72 of those games (72-59-4).
+- Tampa Bay has combined with opponents to go over the total 73 times this season for a 73-59-4 record against the over/under.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!